jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

 Agenda Notes:

 Minutes:
+* December meetup will be happening.
+No January meetup.
+* Ivan to ask if we can use the video stuff in the meeting room.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ------------------------------------------------------------------------------